mithunpaul08/mean-teacher/pytorch/README.md

 *PS: I personally like/trust `pip install *` instead of `conda install` * because the repos of pip are more comprehensive

-Run these commands from pytorch/ :
+Run these commands from folder `pytorch/` :

 ```
 mkdir -p data/rte/fever/train/